esafirm/flutter-and-dart-playground/README.md

-## Flutter Playground
+## Flutter and Dart Playground

-Collection of Flutter projects to demonstrate and explore certain things in Flutter world.
+Collection of Flutter and Dart projects to demonstrate and explore certain things in Flutter & Dart world.

 ### License

 All projects have MIT license.
-Please feel free to fork!
+Please feel free to fork or modify!